Union help Establish an Oasis

 VFX Supervisor, Simon Hughes comments: “Building Oasis was a really exciting creative challenge.
 Kevin had a great vision.
 We formed a close-knit team with producers Rob Bullock and Lila Rawlings, editor Yan Miles, production designer Michael Carlin and Kevin himself to bring the world imagined in Michel Faber’s book to the screen.
 It was an ambitious schedule with 173 shots delivered in 6 weeks, but we’re really happy with the end result.”

-Watch it for FREE during pilot season here.
+Watch it for FREE here.